-RETURN TO THE OFFICE
+\ RETURN TO THE OFFICE

-• Your first return to our office will likely be within the first 2 weeks after your surgery, this can be scheduled at any time.
+O Your first return to our office will likely be within the first 1-2 weeks after your surgery.
+You can find your appointment the appointment date and time for the first post-operative visit in this folder.